Lintfy/NmiLine/README.md

 # NmiLine
 NmiLine is a plotting tool using [NiGui](https://github.com/trustable-code/NiGui).

-This project is going to stop.
+This project has already finished.
-I am planning a new stage.
+I am planning a new stage.(Using win32API and gtk)

 ## History